UBC Animal Numbers

 Purposes 3 and 4: Regulatory Testing

 Canadian law dictates that animals be research models before humans in regulatory trials for drugs and general medical products.
 That requirement includes vaccines and medical hardware such as stents and heart valves.
 UBC makes every effort to minimize the number animals involved in regulatory testing.
-In 2022, less than 3 per cent of animals were involved in this area at UBC.
+In 2023, 3 per cent of animals were involved in this area at UBC.

 Purpose 5: Educational Purposes

 Educational involvement of research animals includes several fields of study at UBC.
 The involvement of animals in teaching at UBC must be approved by individual faculties and the University Senate.
 Where possible, vertebrate animals are replaced by invertebrates.
-Less than 2 per cent of animals involved in UBC research were for educational purposes in 2022.
+A little over 1 per cent of animals involved in UBC research were for educational purposes in 2023.

 PurposeNumberPercentage